kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>I dunno: maybe the listings of Python, Java and .NET in these skillsets were typos.
 But they were there so it's something to keep in mind as you build your skillset...especially when discussing Python.</p>

-<p>A quick aside: I predicted that server-level Node would be a required skillset in my 2017 article.
-I didn't see many Node server jobs in 2022, but did take a coding test where I had to load JSON into a Node back end and fetch it with React.</p>
+<p>A quick aside: I predicted that back end-level Node would be a required skillset in my 2017 article.
+I didn't see many Node server jobs in 2022, but I did take a coding test where I had to load JSON into a Node back end and fetch it with React.</p>

 <p>So learning some Node stuff maybe worth your time.
-Creating a consumable REST API using Node is good practice.</p>
+Creating a consumable REST API using Node on your own is good practice.</p>
 </li>

 <li class="post__list-item">